Aboriginal Tent Embassy: 1972: establishment

 Leader of the Australian Labor Party (then in opposition) Gough Whitlam spoke at the Embassy on 8 February 1972, as did Bobbi Sykes and Frank Roberts Jnr, father of theatre director Rhoda Roberts.
+Senator Neville Bonner, who in 1971 became the first Indigenous Australian elected to federal parliament, sympathised with the motives of the protestors, but stated they should obey eviction orders and "disagreed with the term 'embassy' because of its implication that Aboriginal people were foreigners".
+On a visit to the site he received "a steady stream of racial taunts from protestors during an outdoor interview" with the ABC.

 The beach umbrella was soon replaced by several tents and Aboriginal people, including activists such as Gary Foley, Isabell Coe, John Newfong, Chicka Dixon, and Gordon Briscoe, and non-Indigenous supporters came from all parts of Australia to join the protest.
 The occupiers were told by Kep Enderby that they were legally entitled to camp outside Parliament since it was Commonwealth land.
 Dixon said that he became the "Minister for Defence" and they all assigned themselves portfolios.
 They painted the gutter "No Parking – Aboriginal Staff Only", and then introduced the (Aboriginal) flag.
 Support grew around the world too.

 In May 1972, with winter approaching, embassy spokesman Sammy Watson Jnr announced that it would be cutting down its staff to four people over winter.
 A new accounting system would be introduced, with their bookkeeping open to inspection.
 Any donations superfluous to the needs of running the embassy would be given to community projects.
 Watson and Gary Foley said that the aim of the embassy was "to develop awareness among urban Blacks, in particular, of Black nationalism, and to unite all Aborigines despite cultural or language difficulties in the fight for their rights".
 They also expressed solidarity with other oppressed groups, and class struggles.
 Michael Anderson resigned as High Commissioner for the embassy at this time as he wished to turn his attention to a voter registration among Aboriginal people in rural New South Wales.